BP Makes Offshore Wind Debut, Partnering With Equinor in US Market

 “What we’ve seen with Hywind that’s interesting and relevant for California is the really high capacity factors — we’re talking mid-50s [percent] here," Wheeler said.
 "That competes with, and is better than some, gas power plants.”

-RWE and Mitsubishi recently acquired the University of Maine's floating wind demonstration project, which could get built as soon as 2023, and would be the first floating project in U.S. waters.
+RWE and Mitsubishi recently acquired the University of Maine's floating wind demonstration project, which could get built as soon as 2023; it would be the first floating project in U.S. waters.

-The big prize for U.S. floating wind, however, is California, where the technical potential exceeds 100 gigawatts, according to the National Renewable Energy Laboratory (NREL).
+The big prize for U.S. floating wind, however, is California, where the technical potential exceeds 100 gigawatts, according to the National Renewable Energy Laboratory.
 The water depths off the California coast make conventional bottom-fixed foundations unusable.